Harvey Kubernik: As music historian

 Kubernik's writing has been included in books such as The Rolling Stone Book of the Beats and Drinking with Bukowski.
 He has contributed liner note essays for several CD reissue campaigns and in 2006 was a featured speaker on audiotape preservation and archiving at the special hearings called by the Library of Congress.

 His first book was This Is Rebel Music, subtitled The Harvey Kubernik InnerViews and published in 2004 by University of New Mexico Press.
 He subsequently wrote the 2007 book Hollywood Shack Job: Rock Music in Film and on Your Screen.

 In 2009, Kubernik's book Canyon of Dreams was published by Sterling and Barnes & Noble.
-It details the Laurel Canyon music community of Los Angeles and incorporates the photography of Henry Diltz.
+It details the Laurel Canyon music community of Los Angeles and incorporates the photography of Henry Diltz, it includes very important pictures of Sunset Blvd; like the Whisky a GO-GO contributed by Samuel L. Biedny, taken in the late 1960s.
 Other books by Kubernik include A Perfect Haze: The Illustrated History of the Monterey International Pop Festival, It Was 50 Years Ago Today: The Beatles Invade America and Hollywood, and Turn Up the Radio!
 Rock, Pop, and Roll in Los Angeles 1956–1972.
 His 2017 book 1967: A Complete Rock Music History of the Summer of Love documents the Summer of Love.